Photo © ChrisRydlewski 2016

 Our criteria for assessing work fall into 4 categories:

-Peer Group Review – the first stage of the formal assessment process is students assessing and giving constructive feedback on peers work.
-This happens the week before the hand-in deadline.
+Reviews by your peers as well as staff – the first stage of the formal assessment process is students assessing and giving constructive feedback on peers work.
+This will happen at various stages before the hand-in deadline.

-Our assessment takes the form of an assessment tutorial where we discuss your work in depth with you, one-to-one.
+Our assessment is followed up with an assessment tutorial where we discuss your work in depth with you, one-to-one.
 Our intention is to make the assessment process transparent and active, as well as rigorous.
 Our aim is for you to fully understand and (hopefully) concur with the marks and feedback given.

 This method has proved popular with both students and staff, and has been praised by our previous two External Examiner's